Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Methods and Setups

 \subsubsection{Computational methods for wind turbine wake simulations}

-The generation of high-fidelity computational fluid dynamic (CFD) data is a prerequisite for training and validating the proposed deep learning models.
-By employing spatial filtering techniques, LES explicitly resolves large-scale energetic vortices while modeling the effects of smaller, subgrid-scale (SGS) motions.
-In the present work, LES is used due to its superior capability in capturing the intricate multi-scale dynamic coherent structures in wind turbine wake turbulence.
-For an incompressible flow, the filtered governing N-S equations are formulated as follows:
+The generation of high-fidelity computational fluid dynamics (CFD) data is a prerequisite for training and validating the wake models.
+By employing spatial filtering techniques, LES explicitly resolves large-scale energetic vortices while modeling the effects of smaller, subgrid-scale (SGS) coherent structures.
+In the present work, LES is used because of its superior capability in capturing the intricate multi-scale dynamic coherent structures in wind turbine wakes.
+The validation has been fully conducted in our previous work~\cite{wenfeng2025investigation} For incompressible flow, the filtered governing Navier-Stokes equations are formulated as follows: